Cognigy/Documentation/docs/en/docs/ai/cognigy-live-agent/cognigy-live-agent-setup.md

   <figcaption>Live Agent Settings in Organisation Details page</figcaption>
 </figure>

+???+ warning "**Set up Live Agent** disabled"

 	If the button is disabled, it could be for the following reasons:

 	* You do not have the Cognigy Live Agent feature enabled
 	* You do not have permissions to create a Live Agent account
 	* There is already a Live Agent account created for your organisation

 The text above the button can help you find why the button is disabled for you.